maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/README.md

 Kyber is a module‑LWE KEM.
 Security rests on the hardness of LWE over module lattices: given A·s + e = b with small error e, recover s.
 Parameters (ring dimension n=256, module rank k, modulus q=3329, error distribution with η1/η2) determine difficulty.

 ### Estimation approach
-Lattice security is commonly estimated with the Albrecht–Player–Scott (APS) Lattice Estimator, which evaluates primal/dual/decoding attacks coupled with BKZ reduction and reports the minimal log2 work factor.
-For Kyber‑512 (k=2 → n_LWE = 512, q=3329, η≈3), public analyses cluster around 2^150–2^160 classical operations with ≈10–15% quantum improvements from Core‑SVP constants (0.292 → 0.26x).
-We treat the NIST category (Cat‑1 = 128) as a conservative floor but also compute headline estimates from an internal module‑LWE→LWE reduction: convert (n,k,q,η) into an LWE instance, scan BKZ block sizes for primal/dual/hybrid guessing attacks, and translate β with Core‑SVP constants.
-The result is exposed as a “calculated” classical/quantum range alongside the category floor.
+We implement the core-SVP methodology described in the Kyber specification (Eq.
+(6) and (7) of §5.1).
+For each parameter set we map module-LWE to an LWE instance with dimension `kn`, search the admissible sample window `m ∈ [n,(k+1)n]`, and solve the BKZ success inequalities directly:

+- **Primal uSVP:** find the smallest block size β such that `sqrt(σ² · β) ≤ δ(β)^{2β-d-1} · q^{m/d}` with `d = m + kn + 1`.
+This yields the classical and quantum exponents via the core-SVP constants (0.292 and 0.265).
+- **Dual distinguisher:** evaluate `ℓ = δ(β)^{d-1} · q^{kn/d}`, compute the statistical advantage `ε = 4·exp(-2π²(ℓσ/q)²)`, and account for repetitions when `ε < 1/2` using the conservative `2^{0.2075β}` sieving bound.

+The minimal-cost attack (usually the primal uSVP) is promoted as the headline estimate; the alternate attack and raw parameters are attached for inspection.

 ### Quantum considerations
 There is no Shor‑style break for LWE.
-Quantum speedups mostly affect sieving constants (Core‑SVP exponent ~0.292 → Q‑Core‑SVP ~0.265), shaving ≈10–15% from the exponent.
-We report both classical and “QRAM‑assisted” numbers when the estimator is available; otherwise we include a curated quantum range as context.
+Quantum speedups mostly affect sieving constants (Core‑SVP exponent ~0.292 → Q‑Core‑SVP ~0.265), shaving ≈10–15% from the exponent. pqcbench reports both classical and quantum exponents derived from these constants; the CLI also records the dual advantage and repetition cost so readers can judge the assumptions.

 ### Implementation in pqcbench
-`_estimate_kyber_from_name` now performs a module‑LWE→LWE mapping, runs a lightweight BKZ/β cost model (primal, dual, hybrid guessing), and reports the best classical/quantum ranges derived from Core‑SVP constants (0.285–0.300 classical, 0.250–0.270 quantum).
-The midpoint of the aggressive profile becomes the headline `classical_bits`/`quantum_bits`; the NIST category floor remains available in `extras.category_floor`.
-Curated literature ranges are still attached for context, and APS outputs continue to override when explicitly requested with `--sec-adv`.
+`_estimate_kyber_from_name` evaluates the core-SVP inequalities described above, records the optimal primal/dual tuples (`β`, lattice dimension, sample count, exponent, and δ), and exposes the winning attack as `extras.mlkem.module_lwe_cost.headline`.
+CLI exports echo this structure under `estimates.calculated` and `details.module_lwe_core_svp`, and mark the provenance as `source = "core-svp-analytic"`.
+The NIST category floor remains available in `extras.category_floor`, and a literature-based curated range (Table 4 of the Kyber spec) is still attached for context.
+If the external APS estimator is available (`--sec-adv`), its numbers override the core-SVP model.

 ## ML‑DSA (Dilithium)